 The College has four post graduate certificates:

 - Family Nurse Practitioner

 - Psychiatric Mental Health Nurse Practitioner

 - Official transcripts from all colleges and universities attended.

-- Bachelor of Science in Nursing and Master’s in Nursing from an ACEN, CNEA or CCNE accredited program.
+- Bachelor of Science in Nursing and Master‘s of Science in Nursing from programs accredited regionally and accredited by ACEN, CNEA or CCNE.

 - Proof of current, unencumbered licensure to practice as a Registered Nurse.

 - A 500-750 word typed essay detailing professional and educational goals.